Cornelius Smelt: Governorship of the Isle of Man

 The Duke of Atholl concludes by asking for possession of all public documents as well as the house.
 Smelt replied to Lord Sidmouth stating that Atholl could use the Courthouse in Douglas, which was deemed better than Castle Rushen, for the Chancery Courts.

 Lord Sidmouth replied to the Duke, recommending him not to persist with regard to the Governor's House, stating that the Governor's House had been designed by His Majesty's Government as a residence for the Lieutenant Governor.

 Although the Duke of Atholl persisted in his right to the Governor's House, Smelt was not evicted.

 In a letter written by Colonel Mark Wilks to Lord Powys in 1812, it was suggested that Smelt was appointed by the Government in order to:

 Colonel Wilks was voicing the opinion of the House of Keys, of which he was a member, when he declared in further correspondence that:

-The Attorney General of the Isle of Man was at the time William Frankland, said to of been a relative of Smelt.
+The Attorney General of the Isle of Man was at the time William Frankland, said to have been a relative of Smelt.
 Frankland declared in a letter to the Home office that Governor Smelt was:

 In 1816 Frankland was succeeded in the office of Attorney General by John Clarke who, in a letter to the Home Office relative to the constant disputes with the Duke of Atholl, said that: